DougCal/ServerHive/README.md

 const rp = lb.deploy(‘rp’, options);
 ```

-lb.deploy has five specific strings that can be used in this library.
+lb.deploy has six specific strings that can be used in this library.

 *****To see the other use cases and strings for lb.deploy in this library, click these links:*****